 Why use a gateway at all instead of calling provider APIs directly?

-Three reasons: (1) provider failover - when OpenAI has an outage, automatically retry on Anthropic; (2) cost optimization - route to cheaper provider when quality difference is acceptable; (3) observability - centralized logging, cost tracking, and prompt versioning across providers.
-The cost (markup or subscription) typically pays back when you have multi-provider usage above $1K monthly.
-Below that, direct API calls work fine.
+Three reasons.
+Provider failover when an OpenAI or Anthropic outage hits, automatic retry on a backup.
+Cost optimization through routing to the cheaper provider when the quality difference is acceptable.
+Observability through centralized logging, cost tracking, and prompt versioning across providers.
+The cost (markup, subscription, or DevOps time) typically pays back when multi-provider usage runs above $1,000 monthly.
+Below that, direct API calls are usually cheaper end-to-end.

 Should I self-host LiteLLM or use a managed gateway?